mli/new-docs/python/guide/packages/gluon/trainer.md

 Training a neural network model consists of iteratively performing three simple steps.

 The first step is the forward step which computes the loss.
-In MXNet gluon, this first step is achieved by doing a forward pass by calling `net.forward(X)` or simply `net(X)` and then calling the loss function with the result of the forward pass and the labels.
+In MXNet Gluon, this first step is achieved by doing a forward pass by calling `net.forward(X)` or simply `net(X)` and then calling the loss function with the result of the forward pass and the labels.
 For example `l = loss_fn(net(X), y)`.

 The second step is the backward step which computes the gradient of the loss with respect to the parameters.
-In gluon, this step is  achieved by doing the first step in an `autograd.record()` scope to record the computations needed to calculate the loss, and then calling `l.backward()` to compute the gradient of the loss with respect to the parameters.
+In Gluon, this step is  achieved by doing the first step in an [`autograd.record()`](http://beta.mxnet.io/guide/packages/autograd/autograd.html) scope to record the computations needed to calculate the loss, and then calling `l.backward()` to compute the gradient of the loss with respect to the parameters.

 The final step is to update the neural network model parameters using an optimization algorithm.
-In gluon this step is performed by the [`gluon.Trainer` API](http://beta.mxnet.io/api/gluon/mxnet.gluon.Trainer.html) and is the subject of this guide.
-The gluon trainer is instantiated with a set of learnable parameters and the optimization algorithm to learn those parameters and every training iteration, `trainer.step` updates the model parameters.
+In Gluon, this step is performed by the [`gluon.Trainer`](http://beta.mxnet.io/api/gluon/mxnet.gluon.Trainer.html) and is the subject of this guide.
+When creating a  Gluon `Trainer` you must provide a collection of parameters that need to be learnt.
+You also provide an `Optimizer` that will be used to update the parameters every training iteration when `trainer.step` is called.

 ## Basic Usage

 ### Network and Trainer

-To illustrate how to use the gluon Trainer we will create a simple perceptron model and create a Trainer using the perceptron model parameters and a simple optimizer - 'sgd' with learning rate as 1.
+To illustrate how to use the Gluon `Trainer` we will create a simple perceptron model and create a `Trainer ` instance using the perceptron model parameters and a simple optimizer - `sgd` with learning rate as 1.

 ```{.python .input}
 from mxnet import nd, autograd, optimizer